jennysaggesse/simple_shell/README.md

 # simple_shell
-This is a paired project in shell scripting
+This is a paired project on shell scripting